scipion-em/docs/docs/user/tutorials/tomo/Picking_tutorial/tomography-intro.rst

    :alt: Tomography workflow with SPA showing software interoperability.

 Please, note that relion methods in this case are SPA ones (2D classification and 2D class ranker) in what we have called the "SPA leap".
-This is projecting subtomograms on any on any of the 3 axis to get 2D particles.
+This is projecting subtomograms on any of the 3 axis to get 2D particles.
 Once "flattened" the particles can be send to ANY SPA available protocol, in this case Relion's 2D classification, but could have used Cryosparc as well.
 Then with the "subset" we go back to 3D world filtering the subtomograms based on their 2d SPA averages.